- Design Foundations

 Applicants are expected to meet the criteria listed below to be placed directly into a College of Business bachelor/associate degree program except for Accountancy/Computer Information Systems (ACIS), Computer Information Systems (CIS), Computer Information Technology (CIT), Graphic Design (DSGN), Information Security & Intelligence (ISIN), Music Industry Management (MIM), PGA Golf Management (PGA), and Professional Tennis Management (PTM) which have specific admission requirements listed in Section 3.
 Any mitigating circumstances will be considered on an individual basis by the College of Business Dean’s Office/SAA.

 Transfer applicants must meet the following criteria:

 - Combined college or university GPA of 2.35 (on a 4.0 scale) from all institutions attended.
 GPA is based on completion of 12 credit hours or more.
 Developmental courses will not be considered in computing the GPA requirement.

 - Transfer equivalency for FSU English 150 or placement during the first semester at FSU which would require an ACT English score of 16 or higher; or SAT ERW score of 450; or Accuplacer English score 6 or higher.

-- Transfer equivalency for FSU Math 114/115 or placement during the first semester at FSU which would require an ACT Math score of 19 or higher; or SAT score of 500; or Accuplacer MATH scores: Elementary Algebra score 75 or higher and College Level Math 0 – 49.
+- Transfer equivalency for FSU Math 114/115 or placement during the first semester at FSU which would require an ACT Math score of 19 or higher; or SAT Math score of 500; or Accuplacer MATH scores: Elementary Algebra score 75 or higher and College Level Math 0 – 49.

 ACT/SAT score requirements shall not apply to international students and non-traditional students age 23 or older.
 However, a placement test (specified by Ferris State University and/or COB) may be necessary for English and Math.
 Most students complete the Accuplacer at the FSU Testing Center or an approved satellite location.

 COB students may transfer into another COB program with a 2.0 FSU GPA unless they do not meet requirements that are program specific.
 A “Program Change Form” will be processed in the Dean’s Office/SAA (BUS 200).